titoms/EduMation/README.md

 - DELETE /groups/:id: Delete a group by ID.

 # 👨‍🏫 Courses

+The Course schema defines the structure for storing course information in the database.

+## Fields

+- `title`: The title of the course.
+- `description`: A brief description of the course.
+- `schoolId`: Reference to the associated School document.
+- `teacherId`: Reference to the User document representing the course's teacher.
+- `groupId`: Reference to the Group document associated with the course.
+- `quizIds`: A list of references to Quiz documents related to the course.
+- `timeline`:
+  - `startDate`: The start date of the course.
+  - `endDate`: The end date of the course.
+- `creationDate`: The date and time when the course was created.
+- `updateDate`: The date and time when the course was last updated.

+### Routes

 - GET /courses: Retrieve a list of all courses.
 - POST /courses: Create a new course.